jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Si.rst

    sawIntuitiveResearchKitSPotentiometersCalibration -c sawRobotIO1394-ECM-123456.xml  # use the xml file for your arm!

+The :ref:`calibration program
-The program will try to power the arm and release the brakes.
+<sawintuitiveresearchkitsipotentiometerscalibration>` will try to
+power the arm and release the brakes.
 At that point, you need to move each and every joint from one limit to the other.
 It's important to get values as close as possible to the mechanical limits so hit each limit a couple of times (not too brutally, see videos below).
 To release the brakes, press the clutch button (white on top of arm).

 .. warning::
    There is no gravity compensation so make sure you keep one hand on the endoscope holder.